11 of the Best Foods to Eat During Chemotherapy

 Rice and bananas for diarrhea

 Bland foods like rice, bananas, cooked apples, and dry toast will help bind your stool if you have diarrhea from chemotherapy.
 Avoid fatty foods, raw fruits, and whole grain products, which can make diarrhea worse.
-You can also try these home remedies for diarrhea.
+These everyday things may cause cancer.

 Whole grains battle constipation